Ecodramaturgy

 What is ecodramaturgy?

-Ecodramaturgy is a critical framework for making and studying theatre.
-It encompasses environmental themes as sustainable producing practices.
+Ecodramaturgy is a critical framework for making and studying theatre and performance in the Anthropocene that encompasses environmental narratology and sustainable producing practices.
 Una Chaudhuri and Theresa May write that humanist theatre asks, "who are we?" while ecological theatre asks "where are we?"
-Ecodrama seeks to break down binaries between nature and culture, hope and despair, the individual and the community.
+Ecodrama seeks to deanthropocentrize narratives and break down binaries between nature and culture, hope and despair, the individual and the community while telling climate change stories.
+Ecodramaturgy includes the building of a new green canon of performance texts and excavating environmental strategies in canonical texts.
+It is an actively anti-racist, anti-ableist approach to performance theory and praxis that centers Indigeneity, gender inclusivity, and accessibility.
+Applying a climate justice lens to the embodied practice of theatre making, ecodramaturgy requires an intersectional approach to addressing the climate crisis, environmental racism, wealth inequality, and other ongoing forms of oppression both onstage and off.

 Warming stripes depicting annual mean global temperatures from 1850-2018.